pwlerke/CleaningDataProject/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

-# Preparation of Tidy Summary Data
+# Preparation of Summary Data Output

 An R script (run_analysis.R) has been written to prepare and summarize the raw data for subsequent analysis.
 This script assumes the presence of the raw data in a directory,